nathanembaye/DekiProject/README.md

 ## What does this solve?

-During COVID myself and a good friend, Nathanael, were concerned about students in the Eritrean community falling behind academically due to lockdown restrictions.
-After discussion we came to start an initiative ([The Deki Ottawa Project](https://www.instagram.com/thedekiottawaproject/?hl=en)) where undergrads and young professionals would be paired with students in grades 7-12 to tutor them.
+During COVID myself and a good friend, Nathanael, were concerned about students in the Eritrean community academically falling behind due to lockdown restrictions.
+After discussion we came to start an initiative ([The Deki Ottawa Project](https://www.instagram.com/thedekiottawaproject/?hl=en)) where undergrads and young professionals would be paired with students in grades 7-12 for tutoring.
 As the project's tutor and student signees grew, approximating 35+ and 40+ respectively, optimally matching everyone became difficult.
 For every pair made we had to strenuously consider: subjects, days of availability, suitable times and more.
 This python program automates that labour using combinatorial optimization.